automationmojo/mojo-startup/README.rst

     print(MOJO_STARTUP_VARIABLES.MJR_STARTUP_SETTINGS)

-The `MJR_STARTUP_SETTINGS` variable is set to the path for a config file that should point to the configuration file that is used to startup the runtime.
+The `MJR_STARTUP_SETTINGS` is an environment variable that is is set to the path for a config file that should point to the configuration file that is used to startup the environment of a process.

 The default value for the `MJR_STARTUP_SETTINGS` variable is `~/.mojo.config`.